What It's Like When COVID-19 Lasts For Months

 Nowell says she's doing better, but it's been slow going.

 The heartbreaking loneliness of the pandemic has been difficult enough for healthy people.
-But it's been a terrifying challenge for those like Roberts and Nowell who also must live with the foggy minds, intense fatigue, and continual fear of erratic symptoms.
+But it's been a terrifying challenge for those like Roberts and Nowell who also must live with foggy minds, intense fatigue and continual fear of erratic symptoms.
 Roberts says she's still afraid to go anywhere because the worst symptoms still come on so fast.

 They both get through the day with a mixture of hope and prayer.
 Nowell has Bible verses she relies on.
 And Roberts says, "I pray they find a cure."